Kokke3000/Kokke3000/README.md

   Project Neutrino (private repository):
     - A survival / basebuilder roguelike video game
     - Engine: Godot 4.6
-    - I am developign this game fully as a solo project from scratch
+    - I am developing this game fully as a solo project from scratch

 ## Games I have worked on: